tony23nguyen/CRM-Power-Crew/README.md

     <li>Analyze customer data to identify trends and improve the customer experience</li>
   </ul>
   <h2>Support</h2>
-  <p>If you have any questions or need help using our CRM, please contact our support team at support@crm.com.</p>
+  <p>If you have any questions or need help using our CRM, please contact our support team at *Site Link*.</p>
 </body>
 </html>